ajgorhoe/IGLib.modules.IGLibCore/0readme_IGLibCore.txt

-IGLibCore contains basic utilties used by several othr modules of the Investigative Generic Library.
+IGLibCore contains basic utilties used by several other modules of the Investigative Generic Library.

 This library should have no dependencies or vey little dependencies, and should